AgenaTrader/AgenaScript-documentation/sources/keywords.md

 Print(SMA(20)[0] + " " + SMA(Low, 20)[0]);
 InputPriceType = PriceType.High;
 // The instructions will be ignored
-// Input = low is still in effect
+// InSeries = low is still in effect
 }
 ```